Wolfgang Tillmans: Music and art collaboration

 In 2011, Tillmans collaborated with The Opiates by offering a range of photographs to accompany their Hollywood Under the Knife album and Rainy Days and Remixes EP.

 A fan of the 1980s experimental synthpop group Colourbox, Tillmans curated an exhibition dedicated to the group, Music of the Band (1982 - 1987), at his Between Bridges gallery in 2014, and also selected the track list and provided original artwork for a tie-in compilation of the same name.
 The exhibition was the first to be held in the gallery's dedicated Playback Room, where visitors can listen to Tillmans' music selections on high-end speakers.

 In 2016, Tillmans' track "Device Control" was included on American singer and rapper Frank Ocean's video album Endless.
 After Ocean met with Tillmans to discuss the use of his photography for Ocean's studio album Blonde, Tillmans sent Ocean two of his tracks after piquing his interest.
 Ocean later asked if he could sample the track, to which Tillmans agreed.
 Although Ocean was initially planning to only sample "Device Control", it was released in its entirety as an opening and ending of the video album.

+In 2016, Tillmans visited witch house group Salem in Montegut, Louisiana and announced in a social media post that the group were working on a new album.
+The album in question, Fires in Heaven, was later released in 2020.
+In the same social media post, Tillmans noted that the group had remixed his track "Make It Up As You Go Along" from 1989, commenting, "As expected the mix is super dense, highly abstracted from the original, and has an irresistible magic and pull".

+Tillmans has granted licenses to use his photographs for the covers of several books, including astro crusto, a (2012) for Crudo (2018) by Olivia Laing; The Cock (kiss) (2002) for Young Mungo (2002) by Douglas Stuart; and Love (hands in hair) (1989) for Hyperpolitics (2026) by Anton Jäger.